SlimeNull/NullLib.CommandLine/readme.md

 Hello world!
 ```

-To pass parameters to method, specify `ArgumentConverter` for each parameter.
+At before, to pass parameters to method, you must specify `ArgumentConverter` for each parameter.

 Let's add these methods to `AppCommands`